 Things to Remember

-- Always check the data, if it is migrated output of the different source.
+- Always check the data if it is migrated output of a different source.
 There are some chances that the data may contain blank cells with hidden values.
-In that case, filter the blank cell and delete the cell values, to avoid incorrect output.
+In that case, filter the blank cell and delete the cell values to avoid incorrect output.

-- Always unhide the sheet or column in order to get the exact result.
+- Always unhide the sheet or column to get the exact result.

-This has been a guide to COUNTIF Not Blank in Excel.
-Here we discuss how to use COUNTIF Function to count Not Blank cells in excel along with practical illustrations and downloadable excel template.
+This has been a guide to COUNTIF, Not Blank in Excel.
+Here we discuss how to use COUNTIF Function to count Not Blank cells in Excel, with practical illustrations and a downloadable Excel template.
 You can also go through our other suggested articles –